cBournhonesque/lightyear/NOTES.md

   - use local executors for async, and use one process/thread per core instead of doing multi-threading (more complicated and less performant
   - one server: 1 game room per core?

-PROBLEMS:
+PROBLEMS/BUGS:
-- SYNC:
+- None right now
-  - sync only works if we send client updates every frame.
-Otherwise we need to take a LOT more margin on the server to make sure that client packets arrive on time. -> MAKE SYNC COMPATIBLE WITH CLIENT UPDATE_INTERVAL (ADD UPDATE_INTERVAL TO MARGIN?)
-  - SOMETHIGN PROBABLY BREAKS BECAUSE OF THE WRAPPING OF TICK AND WRAPPED-TIME, THINK ABOUT HOW IT WORKS
-- if client 1 DC and then reconnects again, we don't get a new cube.
-- it looks like disconnects events are not being received?

 ROUGH EDGES:
 - users cannot derive traits on ComponentProtocol or MessageProtocol because we add some extra variants to those enums
 - the bitcode/Bytes parts are confusing and make extra copies
 - users cannot specify how they serialize messages/components

+- SYNC:
+  - sync only works if we send client updates every frame.
+Otherwise we need to take a LOT more margin on the server to make sure that client packets arrive on time. -> MAKE SYNC COMPATIBLE WITH CLIENT UPDATE_INTERVAL (ADD UPDATE_INTERVAL TO MARGIN?)
+  - Something probably BREAKS BECAUSE OF THE WRAPPING OF TICK AND WRAPPED-TIME, THINK ABOUT HOW IT WORKS
-- some slightly weird stuff around the sync manager
+    - weird wrapping logic in sync manager is probably not correct
   - can have smarter speedup/down for the sync system

-- Serialization:
-  - have a NetworkMessage macro that all network messages must derive (Input, Message, Component)
-  - all types must be Encode/Decode always.
-If a type is Serialize/Deserialize, then we can convert it to Encode/Decode ?

 - MapEntities:
   - if we receive a mapped entity but the entity doesn't exist, we just don't do any mapping; but then the entity could be completely wrong?
     - in that case should we just wait for the entity to be created or present in the mapping (this is what naia does)?
 And if it doesn't get created we just ignore the message?
     - the entity mapping is present in the entity_map which exists on client, but not on server.
 So we cannot do the mapping on server.

+TODO:

+- Serialization:
+  - have a NetworkMessage macro that all network messages must derive (Input, Message, Component)
+    - DONE: all network messages derive Message
+  - all types must be Encode/Decode always.
+If a type is Serialize/Deserialize, then we can convert it to Encode/Decode ?

 - Prediction:
   - TODO: handle despawns, spawns